 Bob Kane would frequently draw it against the moon.
 The Batwing in the movie draws visual influence from the Batplane in the comics as well.

 Furious that Batman took away his poisoned balloons, The Joker decides to take his anger out on his right hand man, Bob.
-The Joker in the comics has also been known to spontaneously kill his own henchmen for fun, as seen here in 'The Laughing Fish', when he shoves one of his goons in front of a truck.
+The Joker in the comics has also been known to spontaneously kill his own henchmen for fun, as seen here in 'The Laughing Fish', when he shoves one of his goons in front of a truck for being too nosy about the master plan.

 A similar scene also occurs in 'Clue of the False Faces!'
 (Detective Comics #430, December 1972).